WalterMaroney/Cosmos.Cms/README.md

 [![ubunto build](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml) [![CodeQL](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml)

 Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) with a hybrid design that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) website.
-The result is a _dynamic_ content management system that performes as well as a static site.
+The result is a _dynamic_ content management system that performes as well as a static website.

 Content is managed by a third website, called the "Editor."
 It maintains the files on the static website and makes edits to web pages on the dynamic website.
 It also schedules when new content can appear, and optionally manages integration with CDNs.
 Moreover it can synchronize content between Cosmos instances in real time.